nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 The batch id can be seen as an upload session id, especially for a [resumable upload]({{page page='howto-upload-file-nuxeo-using-rest-api'}}#-anchor-uploadingafileinchunks-uploading-a-file-in-chunks-resumable-).

-#### Using a different Upload Handler
+#### Using a Different Upload Handler

-On batch initialization you call
+On batch initialization you call:

 ```
 POST http://NUXEO_SERVER/nuxeo/api/v1/upload/<provider>